-• Conditional
+Conditional

 Conditional implications include the conditions set for developing wind farms.
-For example, what kind of research must be done, how the wind parks could be positioned in the park, how are the local communities involved, etc.
+For example, what kind of research must be done, how the wind parks could be positioned in the park, how are the local communities involved, and similar issues.

-Offshore energy developers are rarely national, therefore having the same or similar conditions might make offshore energy planning a bit easier and more transparent for the wider public and other sectors affected.
+Offshore energy developers are seldom national, therefore having the same or similar conditions might make offshore energy planning a bit easier and more transparent for the wider public and other sectors affected.